This is the

 We use a handy slackbot called

 /define.
-You can use it to search for unfamiliar terms, TLAs (three letter acronyms), or even emojis.
-If something isn’t in
+You can use it to search for unfamiliar terms, acronyms, or even emojis.
+You can use Define in any Slack channel, but if you want to test it out, type

 /define, please ask someone to define it — and consider adding it once you know.